Trails in Ithaca, New York: Varna Trail / Fall Creek Trail (planned)

-Gateway Trail / Buttermilk Falls Corridor (planned)
+Gateway Trail / Buttermilk Falls Corridor (in progress)

-The Gateway trail goes up South Hill, connecting the Black Diamond trail in the city's Southwest area with the northern branch of the South Hill Recreation Way, using the former DL&W right-of-way.
+The completed Gateway trail will go up South Hill, connecting the Black Diamond trail in the city's Southwest area with the northern branch of the South Hill Recreation Way, using the former DL&W right-of-way.
+As of 2026 only the section from behind Home Depot to Stone Quarry Road is complete.

 Lower Buttermilk falls to somewhat past Stone Quarry road

-This portion is in good shape and the land belongs to the State of New York and Pennsylvania Lines LLC.
-It would take some work to connect it to the "bridge to nowhere", but it currently has a connection to the Buttermilk Falls parking lot and to near the southern end of Spencer Road.
-This section continues parallel to Spencer Rpad and goes past Stone Quarry Road, which might require some signage.
+This portion belongs to the State of New York and Pennsylvania Lines LLC.
+It is complete on both sides of the "bridge to nowhere", uphill to Stone Quarry Road and downhill to a dead end behind Home Depot.
+The missing segment to the Black Diamond Trail needs a bridge across a branch of Cayuga Inlet and a connection to Cherry Street.
+The section past Stone Quarry Road to Emerson is not developed and on private land.

 Portion near Emerson

 This portion belongs to Emerson, still has old railroad ties and would need substantial work.
 It has a substandard bridge over the extension of S. Cayuga Street.
 It then connects to the end of Turner Place near Hillview Place.
-Because Hillview is too narrow for a completely-separate path, the current plan involves the use of bike lanes or shared roadway signage for the last connection.
+Because Hillview is too narrow for a completely separate path, the current plan involves the use of bike lanes or shared roadway signage for the last connection.
 The most favorable routing would go through Emerson Power Transmission property, and rights have not yet been negotiated.
-Despite the steepness of the only possible route and barriers to completion, completing this connector trail is frequently cited as a priority by State and County officials when discussing the Black Diamond Trail, because of the connection to the heavily used South Hill Recreation Way.
-It would provide a completely new connection to the Southwest area, avoiding the indirect route that automobile traffic currently must take.
+Despite the barriers to completion, completing this connector trail is frequently cited as a priority by State and County officials when discussing the Black Diamond Trail, because of the connection to the heavily used South Hill Recreation Way.
+It would provide a pedestrian and bicycle shortcut between South Hill and Southwest Ithaca.